DACA - Everything You Need To Know About The Repeal

 - Social Security numbers can be used for education, banking, housing and other purposes

-- If you’re eligible to apply for DACA protection, you can still apply by March 5.
+- If you’re eligible to apply for DACA protection, you can still apply.
 Your application will still be processed on a case-by-case basis.
-They won’t take any new applications after today.
+Applications and renewals will be accepted indefinitely until a new ruling on Trump's order to discontinue DACA is made.

-What you should be doing while your DACA is still valid if you haven’t already:
+What you should be doing while you have DACA protection if you haven't already:

 - Apply for a driver’s license